iamgyz/usbEjector/README.md

 ## Environment
 Because we've used PowerShell for ejection, so
 Win7 or later version is required!
 For example, if we want to remove the usb storage drive on F:\
 ```ps
 $driveEject = New-Object -comObject Shell.Application
 $driveEject.Namespace(17).ParseName("F:").InvokeVerb("Eject")
 ```

+Also, python3 is required too!
 ## Usage
 `python3 usb_eject.py`